Prabhashcht/Smart-inventory-management-and-Billing-system/README.md

 **Happy Coding! 🚀**

-*For questions or issues, refer to DOCUMENTATION.md and PSEUDO_CODE.md*
+*For questions or issues, refer to DOCUMENTATION.md *